cruseakshay/Notes/JAVA/NotesFromReading/ch_1.md

 the JVM manages the location of objects in memory that can change and is transparent to the Java application.

-local variables defined within methods cannot have access modifiers such as public/private.
+local variables defined within methods cannot have access modifiers such as public or private.

 Object-oriented programming is the technique of structuring data into objects, which may contain data and a set of actions that operate on the data.